-This section considers an HS image sequence composed of 10 images of size $98 \times 102$ , each image composed of 173 bands.
+This section considers an HS image sequence composed of 10 images of size 98×102 , each image composed of 173 bands.
 The images correspond to linear mixtures of 3, 6 and 10 endmembers affected by smooth time-varying variability.
 The synthetic abundance maps of this scenario vary smoothly from one image to another.
-Note that the pure pixel assumption is not satisfied for all images of the experiment with R = 3 endmembers in order to assess the algorithm performance in a challenging scenario.
-The synthetic linear mixtures have been corrupted by additive white Gaussian noise to ensure a resulting signal-to-noise ratio of SNR = 30 dB.
-Additional results for mixtures corrupted by colored Gaussian noise are available in [25, App.
-D].
+Note that the pure pixel assumption is not satisfied for all images of the experiment with R=3 endmembers in order to assess the algorithm performance in a challenging scenario.
+The synthetic linear mixtures have been corrupted by additive white Gaussian noise to ensure a resulting signal-to-noise ratio of SNR = 30dB.
+Additional results with mixtures corrupted by colored Gaussian noise is available in Appendix D.